clasqm/yabasiclibs/clasquinator/README.md

-# clasquinator
+# clasquinatorlib.yab

+A yabasic library (c) Michel Clasquin-Johnson 2018.
+Licensed accordingto the MIT license

+If you are reading this as a man page, be advised that you can see it in glorious HTML, with pictures even, at https://clasqm.github.io/

-This folder contains a library for yabasic that allows yabasic to display a variety of dialogs in text mode without making use of external commands.
+This library for yabasic allows yabasic to display a variety of dialogs in text mode without making use of external commands.

 *Some* routines will perhaps also be made available in graphics mode.
 Maybe, one day.
 I am a better text mode programmer, what can I say?